 FHA homebuyers are not people with truly bad credit -- they're just borrowers who don't check all the boxes for a conventional (non-government) lender -- high credit score, big downpayment, lots of money in the bank and a well-paying job.

 If you're less-than-perfect, but want to become a homeowner, FHA home loans may be the best step you can take.

 Today's FHA mortgage rates are generally a little lower than those of conventional (non-government) loans, but you also have to add in mortgage insurance.
 FHA mortgage insurance can be more expensive than private mortgage insurance (PMI).
-Check with a lender to see which program is right for you.Click to see today's rates (Mar 24th, 2017)
+Check with a lender to see which program is right for you.Click to see your FHA loan eligibility (Apr 29th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 The Mortgage Reports is an excellent resource.
 I depend on the Mortgage Reports for the most up-to-date information regarding shifts in government policy and mortgage rate information in general.